Good-tempered Good`-tem"pered adjective Having a good temper; not easily vexed. See Good-natured .

 Milton.

-Goosewing Goose"wing` noun (Nautical) One of the clews or lower corners of a course or a topsail when the middle part or the rest of the sail is furled.
+Goosewing noun (Nautical) One of the clews or lower corners of a course or a topsail when the middle part or the rest of the sail is furled.

-Goosewinged Goose"winged` adjective (Nautical) (a) Having a "goosewing." (b) Said of a fore-and-aft rigged vessel with foresail set on one side and mainsail on the other; wing and wing.
+Goosewinged adjective (Nautical) (a) Having a "goosewing." (b) Said of a fore-and-aft rigged vessel with foresail set on one side and mainsail on the other; wing and wing.

-Goost Goost noun Ghost; spirit. [ Obsolete]
+Goost noun Ghost; spirit. [ Obsolete] Chaucer.

-Goot Goot noun A goat. [ Obsolete]
+Goot noun A goat. [ Obsolete] Chaucer.

-Gopher Go"pher noun [ French
+Gopher noun [ French

 gaufre waffle, honeycomb.
 See